scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 - `DstAS, SrcAS`: The 48-bit AS identifier of the destination/source.
 - `DstHostAddr, SrcHostAddr`: Specifies the variable length endpoint address of the destination/source.
 The accepted type and length are defined in the `DT/DL/ST/SL` fields of the common header.

-If a service address is implied by the `DT/DL` or `ST/SL` field of the common header, the corresponding address field has the following format:
+If a service address is implied by the `DT/DL` or `ST/SL` field of the common header according to {{table-3}}, the corresponding address field has the following format:

 ~~~ aasvg